sundharwinston/JavascriptGrammer/README.md

 ## Spread Properties

 Spread syntax (...) allows an iterable such as an array expression or string to be expanded in places where zero or more arguments or elements.

+The values can be assigned to based on their index position.

     let arr = [3, 5, 1];
     alert( Math.max(...arr) );      // 5